dimikot/dklab_realsync/README.txt

 is only a mirror, it doesn't have its own meaning instead of the one: it's an exact copy of the local side.
 So, if you want to work with console - do it at your local machine.
-If you use Git or other version control system - do it at your local machine, not at a remote one.
-If you need grep - do not use grep, use your IDE's search, it is much handy (or - use grep at your local machine again; for Windows you may install e.g. UnxUtils to work approximately as comfortable as you do it in Unix).
+If you use Git or other version control system - do it at your local machine, not at the remote one.
+If you need grep - do not use grep, use your IDE's search, it is much more handy (or - use grep at your local machine again; for Windows you may install e.g. UnxUtils to work approximately as comfortable as you do it in Unix).
 You may even have no SSH access to a remote web-server you are syncing your local copy to.